Azure-Samples/app-templates-WLS-on-aks/README.md

-# Oracle Weblogic Server Cargo Tracker Application Deployed to Azure Kubernetes Service (AKS)
+# Oracle WebLogic Server Cargo Tracker Application Deployed to Azure Kubernetes Service (AKS)

 ## Description

 This is sample app template of the Domain-Driven Design Jakarta EE application.
 The application is built with Maven and deployed to Oracle WebLogic Server running in an Azure Kubernetes Service (AKS).
-The applciation is exposed by Azure Application Gateway.
+The application is exposed by Azure Application Gateway.

 ## Deploy Oracle WebLogic Server Application to Azure Kubernetes Service: